spotlightpa/poor-richard/content/newsletters/investigator.md

-title = "Sign up for The Investigator" linktitle = "The Investigator" description = "Sign up for The Investigator, a free weekly newsletter from Spotlight PA" type = "newsletter" modal-exclude = true
+title = "Sign up for The Investigator" linktitle = "The Investigator" description = "Sign up for The Investigator, a free weekly newsletter from Spotlight PA" blurb = "Get a free weekly newsletter every Thursday with exclusive, behind-the-scenes looks at our reporting, important updates from the state Capitol and a roundup of the best journalism from elsewhere across Pennsylvania." type = "newsletter" modal-exclude = true
 +++